lunasec-io/lunasec/docs/pages/overview/introduction.md

 ```
 This seamlessly creates an iFrame in your page, isolating the sensitive data completely without any change to how your app looks or functions.

+Behind the scenes, the [LunaSec Stack](/pages/how-it-works/features) has secure "sidecars" for each layer of your full-stack web app.

 ## Try it out, live!

 You can go check out our [Live Demo](https://app.lunasec.dev) app right now.
-You'll need to create yourself a user before
+Sign up and then
-you can insert some data into the different fields.
+you can insert some data into the different Secure Components.
 All sensitive data in the app is automatically encrypted and decrypted.

-In fact, it works so well that you probably will mistake the Demo App for a completely unremarkable, boring app.
-That's
+In fact, it works seamlessly enough that you probably will mistake the Demo App for any other app.
-by design!

 :::tip
 LunaSec is meant to be invisible, but you
 can see it working by inspecting elements on the page and watching your network requests tab.